-In the previous post of the Investing Guide for Beginners, we talked about Exchange Traded Funds (ETFs).
-Before that, we talked about mutual funds.
-In both these two cases, we focused, especially on passive index funds.
 Index funds are replicating an existing stock market index.
-For instance, the SP&500 index is replicated by many mutual funds and many ETFs are replicating the S&P500 index.
+For instance, many mutual funds and many ETFs are replicating the S&P500 index.
 In this post, we are going to focus on index replication.

 There are several different ways of replicating an index.
 There is physical index replication and synthetic index replication.
 It is important to know how funds are replicating the index.
-If you want to make a good choice between the different ETFs and mutual funds that exist, it is important to know the different ways they are using for replicating the index.
+You should know the different ways they are using for replicating the index.
 It will help you make the right choice of ETF.

 The fund should replicate the index as close as possible.
 If one company is 1.234% of the index, it should be 1.234% of the fund.
 But this is very difficult to do.
-The smaller the fund is, the more difficult it is to replicate correctly the index.
-A big difficulty is that some stocks are very expensive.
+The smaller the fund is, the more difficult it is to replicate the index correctly.
+A serious difficulty is that some stocks are costly.
 Let’s imagine that one stock is worth 100’000.
 If that stock represents 1% of the index, you need at least 10 million to replicate the index.
 That means a fund with less than 10 million cannot replicate the market.
 And that also means that a fund with 11 million cannot replicate the index perfectly.

 It is almost impossible, or highly impractical, to perfectly replicate the index.
 In general, if the fund is large, like Vanguard S&P 500, the differences between the index and the fund are almost negligible.
-That is a good reason to choose large funds over small funds.
-Especially for ETFs.
+That is a good reason to choose larger funds over small funds, especially for ETFs.

 Physical Index Replication